+ECA36 : Frequency band, which has been harmonised by NATO and NATO member nations for military use as defined in the NATO Joint Civil/Military Frequency Agreement (NJFA) 2014.
+Note: A public version of the NJFA 2014 has been provided by NATO and presented to ECC in February 2017.

 Current national regulatory status of the frequency band 960 - 1164 MHz

 In CEPT countries, the band 960-1164 MHz is allocated to the aeronautical mobile en-Route, aeronautical radionavigation services, and in part to the Aeronautical Mobile satellite en-Route service (Earth-to-space).